 The distance across Bass Strait is such that mature fruit flies being blown over from the mainland is considered highly unlikely.

-network of around 900 fruit fly traps at various risk points from Dover to Smithton.
-These pest surveys are ongoing to prove that Tasmania is fruit fly free.
-These surveys are also intended to give Biosecurity Tasmania an early warning of a fruit fly incursion.
+Biosecurity Tasmania's fruit fly surveillance program comprises a network of around 900 fruit fly traps at various risk points, from Dover in the State’s south to Smithton in the north.
+These pest surveys are ongoing to prove that Tasmania is fruit fly free, and give Biosecurity Tasmania an early warning of a fruit fly incursion.

 Where there are fruit fly affected areas on the mainland, fruit fly populations are generally a lot higher in urban home gardens and small blocks than in outlying orchards.
 In a fruit fly outbreak, lone fruit trees or vines in an urban backyard and neglected fruit trees or vines on non-commercial smallholdings are a major biosecurity risk.
 This is especially so if the owner fails to collect and destroy fallen fruit.

 The fruits grown commonly in Tasmania that could be attacked by fruit fly include:

 However, a wide range of other fruits, not commonly grown here or that are only imported from warmer climates are also capable of harbouring fruit fly.
 For a complete list of host plants, see below.